Bourbon County Cedar Creek

 *** Walleye, Sauger or Saugeye in Combination

 Water levels are perfect.
 Both ramps are open for use.
-The east parking will be refitted to a larger size to accommodate the tuesday bass tournament anglers.
+The east parking has been refitted to a larger size to accommodate the tuesday bass tournament anglers.

 Sign up for the Mound City Fishing District Newsletter today!
 Remember to "CLEAN, DRAIN AND DRY" your boats and equipment.